Livsnekad42/livsnekad42.github.io/README.md

-# livsnekad42.github.io
+Good day to you.

-This is my first portfolio.
+My name is Artem and this is my first portfolio.
+It was for made for FreeCodeCamp education program.